bruflor/NLWreturn_FeedGet/README.md

 # FeedGet

 Project developed to collect feedback from your applications.
 The project collects user feedback on issues, gives suggestions for ideas, auto screen capture, and more.
-Project was developed at Next Level Week by @Rocketseat.
+Project was developed at Next Level Week event by @Rocketseat.

 Check the deployed app <a href="https://nlw-return-feed-get.vercel.app/" target="_blank">here</a>